All Unkept

 Jesus

-Jesus categorically denies that he has come to abolish "the law" (meaning Moses' laws and the OT in general).
+Jesus categorically denied that he had come to abolish "the law" (meaning Moses' laws and the OT in general).
 Instead, he claimed that he had come to "fulfil" the law (Matthew 5:17-18).
-In the sermon that follows, Jesus uses the formula "you have heard it said ... but I say to you ..." several times.
-A naive understanding of these words suggests that he is overruling the Old Testament scriptures he quotes, but in each case he is actually overruling a false interpretation (which sometimes included a false quotation) of those verses, restoring the correct interpretation, and usually bringing out a stricter, more demanding aspect of the basic law that was given by Moses.
+In the sermon that follows, Jesus used the formula "you have heard it said ... but I say to you ..." several times.
+A naïve understanding of these words suggests that he was overruling the Old Testament scriptures he quotes, but in each case he was actually overruling a false interpretation (which sometimes included a false quotation) of those verses, restoring the correct interpretation, and usually bringing out a stricter, more demanding aspect of the basic law that was given by Moses.
 For example:

 You have heard that it was said, ‘You shall not commit adultery.’ [quotation from Exodus 20] But I say to you that everyone who looks at a woman with lustful intent has already committed adultery with her in his heart.
 (Matthew 5:27-28)